 Eva LeWitt is presented by Max Mara.

-Additional support is provided by Jean-François and Nathalie Ducrest and Barbara H. Lloyd.
+Additional support is provided by Jean-François and Nathalie Ducrest, the Jennifer Epstein Fund for Women Artists, and Barbara H. Lloyd.

 Firelei Báez is organized by Eva Respini, Barbara Lee Chief Curator, with Cara Kuball, Curatorial Project Manager.